AliceWonderMiscreations/libbitcoin-RPM/README.md

 ### Install Prefix Notes

 By default, RPM and the mock build system will use `/usr` as the install prefix.
-Some system administrators may prefer a prefix with `/opt`, such as `/opt/libbitcoin` or whatever.
+Some system administrators may prefer a prefix within `/opt`, such as `/opt/libbitcoin` or whatever.

 Using `/usr` is what I do.
 If that is fine with you too, then you can skip the